jsx-eslint/eslint-plugin-react/docs/rules/require-default-props.md

+# react/require-default-props

-# Enforce a defaultProps definition for every prop that is not a required prop (`react/require-default-props`)
+📝 Enforce a defaultProps definition for every prop that is not a required prop.

 <!-- end auto-generated rule header -->